Compression with wildcards: All k-models of a binary decision diagram: Introduction

+In Section 6 we present numerical results obtained by the second author.
+For instance, some Boolean function $\varphi:\{0,1\}^{119}\to\{0,1\}$ in CNF format had about $10^{34}$ many 65-models.
+Representing $Mod(\varphi,65)$ as a disjoint union of $01g$-rows in the naive way required 113477 $01g$-rows and took 224 seconds.
+The sophisticated way used 964 rows and took 8 seconds.

-The practical relevance of it all e.g. concerns optimization.
-To fix ideas, suppose Mod$(\varphi)$ (provided by a BDD) is the family of all hitting sets of a set system.
+As to applications, e.g. suppose Mod$(\varphi)$, provided by a BDD, is the family of all hitting sets of a set system.
 Often only small hitting sets are sought.
-The smallest $k$ for which Mod$(\varphi,k)$ is non-empty can be determined fast {\it beforehand} using the method of Section 3.
-Then, with the picked $k$, all $k$-models can be delivered using the main algorithm of Section 4 (specifically: the third method).
-The compact representation of Mod$(\varphi, k)$ via $012g$-rows facilitates a potential further pruning (=optimization) of Mod$(\varphi, k)$.
-While real-life applications are intended for future research, the numerical experiments in Section\footnote{The author awaits BDD-savvy collaboration before embarking on this systematically.} 5 provide evidence of our method's potential.
+The smallest $k$ for which Mod$(\varphi,k)$ is non-empty can be determined fast {\it beforehand} using Knuth's method (Section 2).
+The algorithm of Section 4 then renders Mod$(\varphi, k)$ as a disjoint union of few 01g-rows.

+{\bf 1.2} As to related research, the closest match seems to be the article [ABJM].
+It deals with d-DNNF's, which is a format of Boolean functions $\varphi$ (due to Darwiche 2002) that properly subsumes BDD's.
+Let a d-DNNF of $\varphi$ be given.
+It is shown in [ABJM] that after linear preprocessing time all $k$-models of $\varphi$ can be generated with constant (thus polynomial) delay.
+While d-DNNF's are more general than BDD's, observe that the enumeration described in the lengthy article [ABJM] is one-by-one, and thus infeasible when $N$ is large.
+The example in 1.1 with $N={{99}\choose{49}}$ illustrates that point.